SeldonIO/seldon-core/doc/source/python/python_component.md

 Note: prior to Seldon Core 1.1 custom metrics have always been returned to client.
 From SC 1.1 you can control this behaviour setting `INCLUDE_METRICS_IN_CLIENT_RESPONSE` environmental variable to either `true` or `false`.
 Despite value of this environmental variable custom metrics will always be exposed to Prometheus.

 Prior to Seldon Core 1.1.0 not implementing custom metrics logs a message at the info level at each predict call.
 Starting with Seldon Core 1.1.0 this is logged at the debug level.
-To supress this warning implement a metrics function returning an empty list:
+To suppress this warning implement a metrics function returning an empty list:

 ```python
 def metrics(self):